ahmedhalil007/playwright/README.md

 # Project Overview

 This project is an automated end-to-end testing suite using Playwright and JavaScript.
-It is designed to test the login functionality of a web application, ensuring both successful and unsuccessful login attempts are handled correctly.
+It is designed to test various functionalities of a web application, ensuring that both successful and unsuccessful attempts are handled correctly.

 The framework follows best practices such as:

 - **Page Object Model (POM)** for better maintainability.
-- **Parameterized tests** to test different login scenarios.
+- **Parameterized tests** to test different scenarios.
-- **Assertions** to verify correct behavior after login attempts.
+- **Assertions** to verify correct behavior after attempts.
 - **Reports** for test execution results.

 # Tech Stack